AGREETT-funded faculty

 Natalie Hoidal

-Extension Educator, Fruit and Vegetable Production
+Extension educator, Fruit and Vegetable Production

 Hoidal works with produce farmers on all aspects of vegetable production, on scales that range from community gardens to large commercial farms.
 She previously worked as an educator with Extension's Pesticide Safety and Environmental Education program, where she worked with commercial pesticide applicators in a variety of industries as well as fruit and vegetable growers.
 She has a master's degree in agronomy from the University of Copenhagen in Denmark, where she worked with specialty crop breeding and promotion, specializing in amaranth production in dryland farming systems.
 She completed her undergraduate degrees in biology and environmental studies at the University of Minnesota Morris.
 She has worked on and with diversified vegetable farms around the world, and she grew up on a cacti and succulent farm in Forest Lake, Minn.